PeppermoonGarage/VictronMPPT-VE.Direct-D1-Mini/readme.txt

 The VE.Direct port is a JST 2.0mm PH 4-Pin connector.
 I got 5 on eBay for under $2.

-I have the yaml file I'm using on this site.
+I have posted the yaml configuration file I'm using on this site that is used with HomeAssistant/ESPHome.